 on Thursday spent $5 billion on what it sees as part of its future.
 The networking giant announced its intent to acquire video software

-and content security solutions provider NDS Group.
+solutions provider NDS Group.

 NDS has made a name of itself in the video space by combining a software platform with services to deliver differentiated video offerings to service providers.
 These offerings let subscribers view, search and navigate digital content on any device.
 The end goal is to help content providers securely deliver and monetize video.